wangvsa/VerifyIO/docs/source/how-to-use.md

 The verification code first matches all MPI calls to build a happens-before graph representing the happens-before order.
 Each node in the graph represents either an MPI call or an I/O call.
 If there exists a path from node A to node B, then A must happens-before B.

 Given a conflicing I/O pair of accesses *(op1, op2)*.
 With the help of the happens-before graph, we can figure out if op1 happens-before op2.
 If so, they are properly synchronzied.
 This works well for the POSIX semantics.
-For example, consider this path: op1(by rank1)->send(by rank1)->recv(by rank2)->op2(by rank2).
+For example, consider this path:
+> op1(by rank1) -> send(by rank1) -> recv(by rank2) -> op2(by rank2).
 This path tells us op1 and op2 are properly synchronized according to the POSIX semantics.

 However, things are a little different with other consistency models.
 Take MPI-IO consistency as an example here, the MPI standard requires the use of the `sync-barrier-sync` construct to guarnatee sequencial consistency.
 In other words, the MPI-IO semantics (nonatomic mode) requires a `sync-barrier-sync` in between two conflicting operations for them to be considered properly synchronized.
 Here, the `barrier` can be replaced by a send-recv or a collective call.
 The `sync` is one of `MPI_File_open`, `MPI_File_close`, or `MPI_File_sync`.

 Note that, according to the MPI standard, not all collective calls guarantee the temporal order (i.e., the `barrier` in the `sync-barrier-sync` construct) between the involved processes.
 The MPI standard explictly says the following collectives are guaranteed to impose the temporal order:
- - MPI_Barrier
+> - MPI_Barrier
- - MPI_Allgather
+> - MPI_Allgather
- - MPI_Alltoall and their V and W variants
+> - MPI_Alltoall and their V and W variants
- - MPI_Allreduce
+> - MPI_Allreduce
- - MPI_Reduce_scatter
+> - MPI_Reduce_scatter
- - MPI_Reduce_scatter_block
+> - MPI_Reduce_scatter_block

 #### Step 4: Export Results to CSV